andreafabrizi/DNSProxy/README.md

 ```

 Features:
-- being DNS-over-HTTP compliant, and even more (older standards supported).
+- DNS-over-HTTPS compliant with RFC-8484, plus older non-standards supported.
 - FOLLOWLOCATION, spawns threads to enable HTTP browser cache preemption
     for the benefit of the user experience.
 - HTTP/2 ready.
 Talks HTTP/2 in different combinations of ALPN, NPN, Update & co.
-- HTTP/2 was set as the minimum requirement in the IETF DOH RFC, conform is
+- as HTTP/2 is the minimum requirement for DOH (see RFC-8484), to comply is easy
-    easy with libCURL, lesser with nghttp2,
+    using libCURL, lesser with nghttp2,
-- HTTP/2 PUSH being tested, for smoother and opportunistic DNS answers.
-Remember,
-    there's no ID field in doh!
 - ability to dump DNS response packet, then serve such content via local HTTP webserver
     (not in DNSP intents, but possible for the benefit and simplicity of DOH adoption !)
 - ability to set specific headers according to cache requirements,